20 container garden ideas that use pots and planters in creative ways to make the most of large and small gardens

 You could even plant climbing roses in a planter with an attached trellis to give your container garden ideas added depth.

-While not suited for balconies where height is limited, container-grown fruit trees are a great addition to courtyard gardens, patios or rented properties.
-There are a wide variety of dwarf fruit trees available that will produce full-sized fruit from a miniature tree.
+Some of the best fruit trees to grow in pots are a great addition to courtyard gardens, patios or rented properties.
+There is a wide variety of dwarf fruit trees available that will produce full-sized fruit from a miniature tree.

 12. Try out raised beds

-If you have the space, then raised beds are the perfect way to get on board with the grow your own revolution.
-Letting you create the perfect conditions to cultivate a wide variety of veg, you can enjoy the satisfaction and rich flavours of a homegrown meal.
+If you have the space, raised beds are the perfect way to get on board with the grow-your-own revolution.
+They allow you to create the perfect conditions to cultivate a wide variety of veg so you can enjoy the satisfaction and rich flavours of a homegrown meal.

-'There is a wide range of planters, raised beds, table planters, troughs, and plant ladders, which lift the growing area off the ground making the tending and watering of plants easier,' says Lucie Bradly, co-owner of Two Wests & Elliot Ltd. 'They are also a great choice if you need to sit, kneel, stand, or use a wheelchair as you garden.'
+'There is a wide range of planters, raised beds, table planters, troughs, and plant ladders, which lift the growing area off the ground, making the tending and watering of plants easier,' says Lucie Bradley, gardening and greenhouse expert at Easy Garden Irrigation.
+'They are also a great choice if you need to sit, kneel, stand, or use a wheelchair as you garden.'

-If you're handy with DIY you could even build a raised bed using planks of wood and offcuts.
+If you're handy with DIY, you could even build a raised bed using planks of wood and offcuts.
+Or, you could get started with this large wooden planter, which is £40.99 at B&Q.

 13. Welcome wildlife with a container pond

 Container garden ideas aren’t just restricted to planting.
-You can also create a container pond which will provide valuable habitat to wildlife and provide another dimension to your garden landscape.
+You can also create a small garden pond to provide a valuable habitat for wildlife and another dimension to your garden landscape.

 'Creating a mini pond in your outdoor space is a great way to provide essential water for all kinds of wildlife, and it doesn’t matter if you have a large garden or a small patio – all you need is an old watertight pot and a few additional items!' explains Dani Hawkins from CJ Wildlife.